Skip to main content

 pip install flexmeasures-client

-Initialization and Authentication:
+Initialization and authentication

-from client import FlexMeasuresClient
+from flexmeasures_client import FlexMeasuresClient

-client = FlexMeasuresClient(email="email@email.com", password="pw")
+client = FlexMeasuresClient(host="localhost:5000", ssl=False, email="email@email.com", password="pw")

 Retrieve available assets and sensors: